-The 'g' sound can be represented by a goose symbol.
+The 'g' sound can be represented by a goose symbol which represents the 'g g g g' noise a goose makes.

 A 'g' sound is called a plosive.
-This means that parts of your mouth come together and release the air quickly - like an explosion.
-The 'g' sound is made at the back of your mouth with your tongue staying down at the front and by using your voice box.
+This means the parts of your mouth you use to make this sound come together to block the air and you release this suddenly like an explosion.